prathyusha1231/datasheet-for-dataset-template/datasheet-for-dataset-template.md

 - [Maintenance](#maintenance)

 ## Motivation

 The AIAAIC Repository (AI, Algorithmic, and Automation Incidents and Controversies) is an independent, open, public-interest resource designed to document incidents and controversies driven by AI, algorithms, and automation.

+### For what purpose was the dataset created?
 By providing detailed accounts of risks and harms associated with these systems, the Repository seeks to make AI technologies more transparent, open, and ultimately accountable.

 Unlike traditional technical databases focused solely on safety, the AIAAIC Repository adopts a broader "outside-in" perspective, addressing non-technical issues such as:
 * Job displacements and economic impacts.